23 Christmas Crafts for Kids That Will Keep Them Entertained

 10. Button Wreath

-A charming button wreath craft made from Christmas green buttons glued into a circular wreath shape on a thick brown paper.
-The wreath is displayed on a table with extra buttons, glue, and cardboard cutouts.
+A photo of a charming button wreath craft made from Christmas green buttons.
+The buttons are glued into a circular wreath shape on a thick brown paper.
+The wreath is displayed on a plain table.
 A ribbon is attached at the top, ready for hanging, creating a lovely holiday decoration.

 Gather up a mix of buttons in different colors and sizes, and let kids glue them into a wreath shape on a piece of cardboard.